-This question constantly pops up at online beauty forums. ”I did a chemical peel three days ago, and my skin never peeled!
+This question constantly pops up in online beauty forums. ”I did a chemical peel three days ago, and my skin never peeled!
 What do I do now?“

 The happy truth is that even though the treatment is called a chemical peel, lizard-like skin peeling may not actually occur.